Categories:4th of July Baking Chocolate Cakes Dessert Recipes

 When you are done piping the Stars, pipe a White String above and below the large White Stars around the Hat Band.

-You are all done and ready to serve any time, so don’t forget to take a picture.
+You are all done and ready to serve any time, so do not forget to take a picture.